-The methodology statement should clearly describe and explain the methods and procedures adopted in order to monitor and report on the levels of service they provide to their customers.
+The methodology statement should clearly describe and explain the methods and procedures adopted in order to monitor and report on the levels of service the company provides to its customers.
 It should follow the layout given in the introduction to the reporting requirements.